hapax/hapax.github.io/assets/bloch.md

 $$

-Somewhat marvellously, these correspond to descriptions of pure states of two and three qubits respectively.
+Somewhat marvellously, these correspond to descriptions of pure states of two and three qubits respectively, but I won't talk about the state mapping, just the fibrations.
 A two qubit pure state is a complex linear combination of outcomes for two coin flips,